hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 ## week 7 key take aways ([link]())

-* PCA (principal component analysis) and it's connection with SVD (singular vector decomposition)
+* PCA (principal component analysis) and it's connection with SVD (singular vector decomposition).
+Using PCA on images

 ## week 8 key take aways ([link]())

-* PCA applied on a images dataset and looking at how MSE is reduced
+* Looking at gradient decent and the normal line method to see which one is more effective is prodicting house prices.
+The efficiency of both methods is examined through the MSE (mean squared error)

 ## week 9 key take aways ([link]())